divnori/divnori.github.io/_pages/about.md

 At the Coley Group and Broad Institute, I apply deep learning approaches for drug discovery with a focus on:

-* Building graph neural networks for molecular generation and optimization
+* Generative modeling for de novo drug design
-* Integrating reinforcement learning frameworks to finetune generative models
+* Deep learning for receptor-ligand binding prediction
-* Exploring novel neural network embeddings to represent complex biochemical data
+* Kernel methods for cheminformatics applications

 As an undergraduate student, I am involved with the biotechnology, computer science, and statistics ecosystems at MIT.
 Specifically, I: